NicolasMouraC/NicolasMouraC/README.md

 ### Hi, i'm [Nicolas](https://nicolasmoura.online), Click on my name to know me more 😃👍
 - 🔭 I’m currently working on: Front-End development
-- 🌱 I’m currently learning: Web advanced concepts (SEO, Acessibility...)
+- 🌱 I’m currently learning: React Native
 - 👯 I’m looking to collaborate on: Open source projects
 <!--- 💬 Ask me about: -->
 - 📫 How to reach me: Nicolasoutrog@gmail.com